ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 For {{site.data.keyword.at_full_notm}} hosted event search offerings, you can provision 1 {{site.data.keyword.at_full_notm}} instance per [location](/docs/services/activity-tracker?topic=activity-tracker-regions).
 However, only the instance that is provisioned in the `EU-DE (Frankfurt)` location is EU-Supported when you set on the EU-supported flag in your account.
 For more information on how to provision an instance, see [Provisioning an instance](/docs/services/activity-tracker?topic=activity-tracker-provision).

-For {{site.data.keyword.atracker_full_notm}} , you must configure the route that is defined in an EU-supported location to collect global events.
+For {{site.data.keyword.atracker_full_notm}}, you must configure the route that is defined in an EU-supported location to collect global events.
 For more information on how to create a route, see [Define a route](/docs/activity-tracker?topic=activity-tracker-getting-started-routing&interface=cli#getting-started-routing-setp5).

 ## Step 3.
 Working with global services in the {{site.data.keyword.cloud_notm}}